azoth-lang/azoth.language.reference/src/generics.md

 which capabilities can be used like a regular generic parameter constraint.
 That is why the syntax treats it as a parameter to the independence.

 **TODO:** A better syntax would still be good.
-This parameter like syntax seems to be the better compared to putting the capability set before or after the independent keyword, but it still isn't particularly obvious.
+This parameter like syntax seems to be better compared to putting the capability set before or after the independent keyword, but it still isn't particularly obvious.